jinkim31/event_thread/README.md

 ```
 The main worker class here in the example is the `App` class, and it inherits from `EObject` class.
 In the main function, a new `EThread` called `mainThread` is created and set as the main thread with `EThread::provideMainThread()`.
-Then, instance of `App` is created and moved to the `mainThread`.
+Then, the instance of `App` is created and moved to the `mainThread`.
 Finally, the main thread `mainThread` is started using `EThread.start()`.
 Since it is the main thread, `EThread.start()` blocks the flow and runs the event loop that handles the events and inter-thread communications
-(if it's not the main thread, `EThread.start()` won't block and create new thread to run its event loop).
+(if it's not the main thread, `EThread.start()` won't block and create a new thread to run its event loop).
-When `EThread::stopMainThread()` is called anywhere in the program, event loop of the main thread is stopped and `EThread.start()` returns.
+When `EThread::stopMainThread()` is called anywhere in the program, the event loop of the main thread is stopped, and `EThread.start()` returns.
 For every thread worker that moved to a thread, it has to be explicitly removed from the thread before the thread is destructed.
-Therefore, `EObject::removeFromThread()` is used to remove the worker `app` from the thread before `mainThread` is go out of the scope and destructed.
+Therefore, `EObject::removeFromThread()` is used to remove the worker `app` from the thread before `mainThread` goes out of the scope and gets destructed.

 ## Timers
-`ETimer` is used to make some process run in a periodic loop.
+`ETimer` is used to make some processes run in a periodic loop.
 ```c++
 #include <ethread.h>
 #include <etimer.h>